marvinody/fumology/content/posts/buying-faq/index.md

 Amiami used to ship them in the past (pre-2017), and then Gift decided to handle shopping on their Giftshop page (2017-2021).
 They moved back to Amiami in 2021.

+### What is MTO?
+Will Fumos run out during the sale?
+Short answer: Made-To-Order, stock won't run out during the scheduled sale period.

+Long answer:

+ We need to begin with some history, old fumo sales used to always have a limited stock, estimated at ~300 fumos per design.
+The site (gift or amiami) would list them for sale and they would tend to sell out pretty quickly towards the end of this trend.
+In May 2022, we had our first MTO sale where Gift/Amiami decided they would have pre-orders, see how many they needed to make, and make that amount instead of a known limited quantity ahead of time.

+ This began the golden age of Fumo.
+Since then, most sales are mainly MTO, exceptions are generally Dekas (the large ones), and plush minis (the really small ones).
+If you see an upcoming sale and you're unsure, just ask and someone will probably answer.
+If it's MTO, you don't need to worry about stock running out and can order anytime during the period (and you won't even pay yet!).
+If the stock is limited, then you should be ready to start refreshing the page as soon as the sale opens to ensure you get your selection.

 ### Will Amiami ship to me?
 You can check on [their chart](https://support.amiami.com/hc/en-us/articles/360048840471-Available-Shipping-method-table-by-country) if your country is listed.